lockss/lockss-rtd-manual/docs/installing/installer.rst

    .. admonition:: Troubleshooting

-      See :ref:`Enabling User Namespaces in RHEL 7 and CentOS 7`.
+      See :ref:`Enabling User Namespaces in RHEL 7 and CentOS 7` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` to try again.

 3. Then :program:`install-lockss` will check that :program:`apparmor_parser` is installed if Apparmor is enabled.
 If Apparmor is enabled but :program:`apparmor_parser` is not installed, you will see the error message: